Rate Your Music: Impact

-Rate Your Music has been credited with helping previously unknown artists and albums rise to popularity, most prominently Have a Nice Life's debut album Deathconsciousness and Sweet Trip's 2003 album Velocity : Design : Comfort.
-Anonymous South Korean musician Parannoul was discovered by the website after his second album To See the Next Part of the Dream appeared on the website's front page.
+In 2019, Vice and The Ringer credited Rate Your Music for maintaining the popularity of the band Duster, which had recently reformed after being inactive since 2000.
+Pitchfork and Junkee noted the website's impact on the career of the anonymous South Korean musician Parannoul, who said that he felt more anxiety than joy after his 2021 album To See the Next Part of the Dream temporarily topped the website's album chart for the year.

+In 2023, JPEGMafia and Danny Brown released the collaborative album Scaring the Hoes.
+Later that year, an official promotional merch site included a T-shirt featuring the album's Rate Your Music page.

 Chat Pile guitarist Luther Manhole said, "Our popularity on RYM definitely contributed to us having this career-type-thing, 100%.", as the band's self-released debut EP topped the weekly charts due to fortunate timing.

 Reception

 Rate Your Music has been received generally favorably.
 M.O.V.I.N [UP]'s Maurício Angelo praised RYM as "the best guide to discovering new music, in all styles, of any tempo".
 Hypebot staff found Rate Your Music "snobby and multilingual and people come to show off their various incredible music collections.
 I’ve loved it for ages".
 Wired's Andy Baio deemed it "quirky".
 Radio Wave's Karel Veselý praised Rate Your Music and Discogs as "[t]he cult music portals".

 Flashmode Arabia staff commended RYM as "a fantastic way to discover new music" but critiqued its user experience.
 The Daily Star's Deeparghya Dutta Barau called it "one of those hip sites that offer functionality over aesthetics".
 Similarly, Newonces staff was somewhat critical, stating the site was "Extremely ugly visually (its creators like the consistency: RYM has not changed the layout to this day), but quite useful".

 Centuries of Sound founder James Errington said "[he consulted] websites like Rate Your Music and Acclaimed Music to pick top hits" for his year-by-year mixtapes of the 20th century.
 Pigeons and Planes's Adrienne Black highlighted the forums, stating, "if you haven't already spent half your day exploring the above, there are the highly active, engaged threads to dive in to".
 Evolver.fm's Eliot Van Buskirk advised readers to "Keep a wishlist on rateyourmusic.com".

 In an interview with PopMatters, American electronic musician Skylar Spence noted that he would use Discogs and Rate Your Music to find "a lot of cool, old, hidden treasures that way".

-While detailing the history of the band Lightnin 3, Stereogums Nick Patrin observed that "Rate Your Music, exhaustive as its user-built catalog is, comes up empty for the band and the label alike".
-Likewise, Patrin found Australian electroclash artist Dsico's entries on RYM and Allmusic to be "incomplete ghost pages".

-Rate Your Music has been endorsed by music critic Anthony Fantano.